adricort/rover/README.md

 4. command: `rosrun slam navigation_node.py`

-This will use the vector from move_base, and try to reach the goal in the map, using specific protocol-commands for the microcontroller to the locomotion (depending on the robot).
+This will use the vector from move_base, and will try to reach the goal in the map by using specific protocol-commands for the microcontroller to the locomotion (depending on the robot).

-All together should work like the following:
+All together should look like the following:

 ![Path Planner + Autonomous Navigation](/docs/images/pathplanner_navigation.png)

-Once it works, one cand adjust the displays for a better visualization, e.g. a space demo mission at the Deutsches Museum in Munich:
+Once everything is launched, one can adjust the displays for a better visualization even if the costmap and the navigation are still working, e.g. a space demo mission at the Deutsches Museum in Munich:

 ![Better visualization at a Space Demo Mission](/docs/images/demo_mission.png)

+Have fun!